Cham Albanian collaboration with the Axis: Paramythia incident

 20,000 Albanians, with Italian and now German support, spread terror to the rest of the population.
 Only in the region of Fanari 24 villages were destroyed.
 The entire harvest was taken by them.
 In my trip I realized that the Albanians kept the Greeks terrified inside their homes.
 Young Albanians, just finished from school, wandered heavily armed.
 The Greek population of Igoumenitsa had to find refuge in the mountains.
 The Albanians had stolen all the cattle and the fields remain uncultivated.

 Nazi-Cham activities in southern Albania

 After the capitulation of Fascist Italy, in September 1943, the local British mission proposed an alliance to the Chams and to fight together the Germans, but this proposal was rejected.

-Although operation Augustus took place mostly in Greek territory, such activities had also spread to southern Albania, with 50 Albanians being executed.
+Although operation Augustus took place mostly in Greek territory, such activities had also spread to southern Albania, with combined German and Cham Albanian units executing c.
+50 Albanians in the process.

 Due to increasing resistance activity at the end of 1943 in southern Albania, German General and local commander Hubert Lanz, decided to initiate armed operations with the code name Horridoh in this region.
 Albanian nationalist groups participated in these operations, among them a Cham battalion of ca. 1,000 men under the leadership of Nuri Dino.
 The death toll from these operations, which began on 1 January 1944 in the region of Konispol, was 500 Albanians.